 Begin by cleaning the mushrooms.

-Since it's clear that there's nothing wrong with soaking mushrooms, that's the way I clean them.
-It's fast and thorough.
+Since it's clear that there's nothing wrong with soaking mushrooms, that's the way many clean them, being a fast and thorough process.
 If you've got a colander that fits into a bowl, you can place the mushrooms in the colander, put it into a bowl in the sink, and fill with water.
 Let them soak for a few minutes, swishing them around with your hands if necessary to get them clean.
 Then just lift the colander out and drain them.
-(You can also soak them directly in the bowl, then pour into a... colander -- although if the water is very dirty, you'll be pouring the dirty water over your clean mushrooms and you will probably want to rinse them again.)

 When they're clean, trim and cut the mushrooms.
 I almost always quarter them rather than slice, but that's just personal preference.
-Keep in mind that with this cooking method, the mushrooms will lose volume and end up quite a bit smaller than they start out (check out photo 4 if you don't believe me).
+Keep in mind that with this cooking method, the mushrooms will lose volume and end up quite a bit smaller than they start out.

 02 of 05

-If, like me, you shop at a market where mushrooms are only available in 8- or 16-ounce packages, you probably know how difficult it can be to use them up before they start to get slimy.
+If you shop at a market where mushrooms are only available in 8- or 16-ounce packages, you probably know how difficult it can be to use them up before they start to get slimy.
 When you're cooking for two, this can lead to lots of waste.
-But another great thing about this cooking method is that since you want a crowded pan, it's actually better to cook a big amount at once (once they're cooked, you'll see how easy it is to use them up).

 03 of 05